Bea-ro/09-complete-server/README.md

 - **Rate limit** at 50 requests / 3 minutes.
 - Protected routes by **JWT** (1 hour expiration).
 - Images upload and storage in **Clodinary**.
-- Deployed on **Render**.
+- Deployed on **Railway**.

 ## Endpoints realted to https://complete-server-rtc.onrender.com/api

 Authentication is required for the requests whose description cointains (auth).

-Page not found example: https://complete-server-rtc.onrender.com/ap
+Page not found example: https://09-complete-server-production.up.railway.app/abc

 ### AUTHORS MODEL: